 We use an online booking system to arrange our rota for schemes.
-You will be allowed access to this once you have completed all of the recruitment processes and will be sent details and instructions at that time.
-You login using your email address and a password that we set you up with (these will be confirmed in the email).
+You will be given access to this once you have completed all of the recruitment processes and will be sent details and instructions via email at that time.
+You login using your email address and a password that you set you up via a link we send you.

-Once you are logged in you can use a calendar to see the events that are available to book on to – book as many as you want to at the scheme that you work at.
+Once you are logged in you can use a calendar to see the events that are available to book on to – book as many as you want to at the scheme that you work at, be careful because you will not be able to cancel bookings you make.
 If you want to move scheme or work at multiple schemes you must get the approval of the scheme leaders involved before making bookings at different schemes.

-Once staff have made their bookings, Leaders and Project Officers will review and change your booking to a confirmed shift where you are needed to work.
-You will be emailed to say bookings have been confirmed but you can also ‘View My Rota’ on the booking website.
+Once you have made your bookings, Leaders and Project Managers will review and change your booking to a confirmed shift where you are needed to work.
+You will be emailed to say bookings have been confirmed but you can also ‘View My Rota’ on the booking website at any time.